 You can probably guess from the other pages on this website that we loved Julia very much.
 She was a wonderful, bright, clever, compassionate person, and we will miss her forever.

-But there is another side of Julia that deserves to be known.
-Like many kids, she struggled with the demons of adolescence—peer pressure, self esteem, alienation, etc. But at the age of 13, while studying brain chemistry at school, she came to realize that her pain was more than normal.
-She felt she was depressed.
-She did the right thing and sought help.
+But there is another side of Julia that she would want you to know.
+Like many kids, she struggled with the demons of adolescence—peer pressure, self esteem, alienation, etc. But at the age of 13, while studying brain chemistry at school, she came to realize that her pain was different.
+She felt she was clinically depressed.
+She did the right thing and sought our help.
 We will always be grateful that she turned to us, and that we honored her concern with early medical intervention.